namin/lisp-variations/DO.md

 (inspecting meta-structures) and procedural (changing special behaviors).

+You are expected to extend the interpreter as needed with new features so that the tests pass.

 If you're stuck, add micro-tests!

 If you're stuck, you can also use the mini-debugger by changing